Robert D. Scinto

-Robert Daniel Scinto (born February 16, 1947) is a Connecticut commercial real estate developer, and founder, chief executive officer and chairman of the board of R. D. Scinto, Inc., and a convicted felon in Shelton.
+Robert Daniel Scinto (born February 16, 1947) is a Connecticut commercial real estate developer, convicted felon, and founder, chief executive officer, and chairman of the board of R. D. Scinto, Inc. based in Shelton.

 Early life and education

-Scinto was born in Bridgeport, Connecticut, February 16, 1947, the son of Daniel Scinto and Doxie Andrews Scinto (1918–2013).
+Scinto was born in Bridgeport, Connecticut, on February 16, 1947, the son of Daniel Scinto and Doxie Andrews Scinto (1918–2013).
 He graduated from Andrew Warde High School in Fairfield in 1965 and attended Sacred Heart University in Fairfield at night, graduating in 1971 with a Bachelor of Arts degree in business administration.

 Biography

 While attending Sacred Heart University, Robert Scinto worked by day as a plumber in his father's business, D and R Plumbing, in Bridgeport.
 His initial rehabilitation project was of a three-family house in Bridgeport, the first of some 20 rehabs he undertook between 1971 and 1975.
 In 1975, R.D.
-Scinto, Inc. i77constructed its first apartment house, a 22-unit structure at 300 French St. in Bridgeport.
+Scinto, Inc. constructed its first apartment house, a 22-unit structure at 300 French St. in Bridgeport.
 The second, a 39-unit apartment house in Bridgeport, went up in 1979.
-In the same year he began initiating projects in Shelton, beginning with construction of the State National Bank building in that community.
+In the same year he began projects in Shelton, beginning with construction of the State National Bank building in that community.

-Expansion of business
+Business endeavors

-Incremental and steady growth has characterized R.D.
-Scinto, Inc. over the years.
-Scinto properties can be found in Trumbull, Fairfield, Wilton and Naugatuck, as well as Shelton.
+Scinto properties can be found across Connecticut in Trumbull, Fairfield, Wilton and Naugatuck, as well as Shelton.

-Scinto has been renowned as a vital structure in many of the communities that he develops.
-For example, countless supporters attended his 2011 hearing when he was accused of making false statements to an FBI agent in 2008 regarding inappropriate gifts to city officials.
-After pleading guilty, Scinto was sentenced to six months in federal prison plus 2 years of supervised release, though still he remains a dedicated and vital part of his area.
+Supporters of Scinto attended his 2011 hearing when he was accused of making false statements to an FBI agent in 2008 regarding inappropriate gifts to city officials.
+After pleading guilty, Scinto was sentenced to six months in federal prison plus 2 years of supervised release.